akkartik/mu/subx/Readme.md

   Now the trace should have a lot more detail on which of these labels was reached, and precisely when the exit was taken.

+* If you find yourself wondering, "when did the contents of this memory address change?", `subx run` has some rudimentary support for _watch points_.
+Just insert a label starting with `$watch-` before an instruction that writes to the address, and its value will start getting dumped to the trace after every instruction thereafter.

 * Once we have a sense for precisely which instructions we want to look at, it's time to look at the trace as a whole.
 Key is the state of registers before each instruction.
 If a function is receiving bad arguments it becomes